devwithzachary/minecraft-cci-examples/README.md

 Offical Documentation for the Mod can be found [here](https://content-creator-integration.readthedocs.io/en/latest/) but its lacking examples of how to setup the different json config files, hense this repo.

+Any examples you would like to add are very welcome!

 If you find these example useful please do consider checking out my twitch!